 I have also played a key role in the management of the South London and Maudsley Care Home Research Network (affiliated with the NIHR Biomedical Research Centre at King’s).
 I have also worked on several important studies evaluating the effectiveness of various interventions for neuropsychiatric symptoms in dementia, including management of the NIHR-funded DCM-EPIC study in London and a clinical trial evaluating memantine for the long-term treatment of agitation in dementia.

 I have a particular interest in using genome-wide data to understand the aetiology of neuropsychiatric symptoms in dementia and the overlap with other diseases across the lifespan (e.g. schizophrenia, major depressive disorder).
 I have set up several key international collaborations to work towards this aim, most notably at the University of Stavanger, the Norwegian Centre for Research, Education and Service Development and the University of Oslo.
 I am currently leading a project using genomic data to identify genes and molecular pathways associated with key neuropsychiatric symptoms in dementia with a view to identifying new treatment targets.

 Alongside my genetics work I also have expertise in the setting up and management of complex research projects, cohort studies and clinical trials, having managed numerous project funded by industry, NIHR and charities.

-- A genome-wide data driven approach to understanding the molecular mechanisms of psychosis and affective symptoms in dementia (two PhD projects: University of Exeter and King’s College London).
+- A genetic epidemiology of psychosis and affective symptoms in dementia (two PhD projects: University of Exeter and King’s College London).

 - A systematic programme to develop and evaluate the best candidate treatments for repositioning in Alzheimer’s Disease (SMART-AD)

-- South London and the Maudsley Care Home Research Network
+- NIHR South London and the Maudsley Care Home Research Network

 - Helse Stavanger Care Home Research Network, Norway